KirianCaumes/discogs-marketplace-js/README.md

 # discogs-marketplace-js

+⚠️ I no longer maintain this forked library.
+If you are looking for a good library to retrieve data from the Discogs marketplace, check it out here: [Discogs-Marketplace-API-NodeJS](https://github.com/KirianCaumes/Discogs-Marketplace-API-NodeJS) ⚠️

+---

 JavaScript library to pull information from the Discogs marketplace.
 Returns an object.

 MY FORK provide more data to the objects returns, and implements a promise as the return the search instead of a callback.